prannoymulmi/Brute-force-protection/README.md

 # Description

 This project implements a simple REST API for a web-based appointment and scheduling management information system (ASMIS).
 The API is scoped to creating users and verifying their credentials with security as the primary focus.
-The few security measures implemented here are explained in the section [Implemented security measures for ASMIS authentication system](#implemented-security-measures-for-the-asmis-authentication-system).

 # Getting Started 🚀